+A load factor analysis (LFA) must be completed for each alternative depth, and the results are used as inputs to the BLT.
 Minimum, most likely, and maximum loading percentages are entered for each vessel class for both imports and exports.
 For chemical products, the loading percentage figures for the future without-project condition are based on the vessel usage in the 2015 existing condition historical vessel call list.
 The loading factors for chemical products were modified in each with-project depth based on the more efficient loading practices that are expected to be utilized with a deeper channel.
 For petroleum products, 2015 vessel usage data from the Corpus Christi Ship Channel (47' MLLW) was used to approximate the loading factors for the Matagorda Ship Channel given a 47' MLLW depth.
 Export data for petroleum products was isolated to calculate loading factors.
 Loading percentages for the other with-project depths as well as the without-project condition were extrapolated from the loading factors observed in Corpus Christi at the 47' depth.
-These loading factor percentages are displayed in Table 4-6 through Table 4-11 below.
-The loading factors in the sub-Panamax 1 vessel class in both the petroleum tanker and the chemical tanker vessel classes (SPX1 and PT-SPX1) do not increase with a deepened channel.
-This is because maximum design draft of the SPX1 vessel can be fully accommodated by the existing, 38' MLLW channel.
-Likewise, the Panamax 1 chemical tanker (PX1) does not benefit (i.e., load deeper) under the 49' alternative.
-This is because the maximum draft of the PX1 tanker along with its underkeel clearance is accommodated by the 47' channel.
+The load factor analysis for each of the two commodity categories are described below.